dwavesystems/dwave-ocean-sdk/docs/getting_started.rst

 ====================================

-D-Wave's `dwave-examples <https://github.com/dwave-examples>`_ GitHub repo contains demos, typically in the form of short code examples, you can copy (clone) and run.
+D-Wave's `dwave-examples <https://github.com/dwave-examples>`_ GitHub repo contains demos, typically in the form of short code examples, you can open in the Leap IDE or copy (clone) locally and run.

 D-Wave's `Leap <https://cloud.dwavesys.com/leap>`_ Quantum Application Environment provides a number of `Jupyter Notebooks <https://jupyter.org>`_ with detailed code examples for various types